-From 2002-2011 Madeleine was Principal Engineer at Intel (Intel Research Cambridge UK, Intel Research Pittsburgh) leading research on optical interconnects for computer systems.
+From 2002-2011, Madeleine Glick was Principal Engineer at Intel (Intel Research Cambridge UK, Intel Research Pittsburgh) leading research on optical interconnects for computer systems.
 She has been adjunct professor at Carnegie Mellon University and a visiting scientist at the Cambridge University Computer Lab.
 From 2014-2016 she was the Industrial Liaison Officer of the NSF Engineering Center CIAN (Center for Integrated Access Networks).
 She is currently Industrial Liaison Officer at AIM Photonics Academy.

 Juejun Hu is the Merton C. Flemings Associate Professor of Materials Science & Engineering at MIT.
 His research interest is in optics and photonics for sensing, imaging, communications, and photovoltaics applications.